turkeryilmaz/openairinterface5g/doc/LDPC_OFFLOAD_SETUP.md

 - `nrLDPC_coding_aal.num_harq_codeblock` - optional parameter, size of the HARQ buffer in terms of the number of 32kB blocks, by default set to *512* (maximum for the T2; as for the ACCs, this can be further increased).

-- `nrLDPC_coding_aal.eal_init_bbdev` - optional parameter, set this to 1 when using with FHI72 with the Intel ACCs.
-For the T2, this is not required.
+- `nrLDPC_coding_aal.is_t2` - optional parameter, set this to 1 when using the Xilinx T2 card.

 **Note:** These parameters can also be provided in a configuration file.
 Example for the ACC200: